+The UH Department of Mathematics awards both Masters and Doctoral degrees for work in a variety of areas of pure and applied mathematics.
 Currently around 150 graduate students are enrolled each regular semester.
 The students are diverse with more than 40 being international students from over twelve different nationalities.
 About 80 students each semester are supported by the department as teaching assistants, tutors, graders or in similar positions.

 There are different admissions requirements for the different degrees but the expectation is that all graduate students have a solid mathematical background equivalent to a UH undergraduate degree in mathematics.
 Such a student should successfully complete a Master's degree in two years or less of full time study.

 MSAM - Master of Science in Applied Mathematics

 - CMGC - Computational Mathematics Graduate Certificate

 MAM - Master of Arts in Mathematics (the courses for this degree are offered online)

 NDO and Pre-Grad - Non-degree Objective and Pre-grad Programs.
 If you would like to take graduate course in Mathematics, not pursuing a degree, please view the Non-degree Objective page for more information; or learn how to become a Pre-graduate.

 Research - Major areas of research in the department

 New Students - Information for incoming new students

 Departmental Graduate Brochure - a brochure outlining the Department of Mathematics graduate programs